-If you pay for energy by topping up and you're on a traditional (non-smart) meter, you should've received at least one £66 government energy support vouchers by now – two for £66 each and up to four for £67 each.
+If you pay for energy by topping up and you're on a traditional (non-smart) meter, you should've received at least five government energy support vouchers by now – two for £66 each and up to four for £67 each.
 Yet almost a third haven't been redeemed and some will have expired.
-Here's what you can do if you haven't got yours – or if you're having problems redeeming them or if you've an expired voucher.
+Here's what you can do if you haven't got yours, you're having problems redeeming them or if you've an expired voucher.

 If you're struggling to pay for energy, whether you're on prepay or not, see our Energy bill help guide.

 You MUST ACT to redeem your voucher(s) – it's not automatic